-The Augsburg College Institutional Review Board (IRB) exists as a safeguard to promote ethical and responsible treatment of human subjects/participants in research.
-Augsburg College and federal policies require that each project involving studies with human subjects be reviewed to consider:
+The Augsburg University Institutional Review Board (IRB) exists as a safeguard to promote ethical and responsible treatment of human subjects/participants in research.
+Augsburg University and federal policies require that each project involving studies with human subjects be reviewed to consider:

 - The rights and welfare of the subjects involved,